2023 Prague shootings: Aftermath

-Authorities responded to several false alarms about potential attacks following the incident, including two bomb-related hoaxes in Prague and in Václav Havel airport.
+Authorities responded to several false alarms about potential attacks following the incident, including two bomb-related hoaxes in Prague and Václav Havel Airport.
 In Slovakia, a 64-year-old man in Žilina was arrested by police after calling emergency services and saying that he intended to do "what happened in Prague" on the evening after the attack.
 He was subsequently charged with spreading general alarm.

 At some point after the shootings, the perpetrator's house in Hostouň was broken into, and subsequently put under police guard.

-On 4 January 2024, a march was held from the main building of Charles University to the Faculty of Arts building to commemorate the victims of the shootings, after which students formed a human chain around the building in a symbolic embrace before lighting a fire at Jan Palach Square as bells in nearby churches tolled for 14 minutes.
+On 4 January 2024, a march was held from the main building of Charles University to the Faculty of Arts main building to commemorate the victims of the shootings, after which students formed a human chain around the building in a symbolic embrace.
+A fire was also lit at Jan Palach Square as bells in nearby churches tolled for 14 minutes.

-On 26 January 2024, the Chamber of Deputies of the Czech Republic passed a new firearms act which had been in the making since 2017 and which was formally publicly introduced in September 2022.
-The new act, which will become effective in 2026, includes several changes, such as requiring businesses to report suspicious purchases of firearms and ammunition to police, requiring gun owners to undergo a medical examination every five years as opposed to 10 years under the current laws, giving doctors access to databases to find out if their patients are gun owners, and expanding reasons for preliminary seizure of firearms by police.
+On 26 January 2024, the Chamber of Deputies passed a new firearms act, which had been in the making since 2017 and was formally publicly introduced in September 2022.
+The new act, which will become effective in 2026, includes several changes, such as requiring businesses to report suspicious purchases of firearms and ammunition to police, requiring gun owners to undergo a medical examination every five years (as opposed to ten years under the current laws), giving doctors access to databases to find out if their patients are gun owners, and expanding reasons for the preliminary seizure of firearms by police.
 The legislation passed unopposed in the lower house, and must be approved by the Senate and President Petr Pavel for it to become law.

 On 14 June 2024, the Czech police closed the investigation.
 The report was first provided to the relatives of the victims, and later to the general public.
 Investigators concluded that the shooter was a lone assailant, that the attack was not planned to target anyone in particular, and that the motive was that he felt misunderstood by society and wanted to draw attention to himself.

 On 20 June 2024, a memorial for the victims of the attack was installed in Jan Palach Square.
 It weighs approximately eight tons and is a three meters high piece of sandstone.
-It was designed by sculptor Vojtěch Adamec jr. and placed down by architect Vojtěch Králíček.
+The sculptre was designed by Vojtěch Adamec Jr. and placed down by architect Vojtěch Králíček.

-On 12 April 2025, the mother of one of the victims, Lenka Šimůnková, committed suicide by jumping into the Macocha Gorge. Šimůnková was the biggest critic of the police conduct in the case and had not come to terms with her daughter's death or the results of the investigation.
+On 12 April 2025, Lenka Šimůnková, the mother of one of the victims, Eliška Šimůnková, committed suicide by jumping into the Macocha Gorge. Šimůnková was the biggest critic of the police conduct in the case and had not come to terms with her daughter's death or the results of the investigation.

-On 21 September 2025, a desk with carved names of the victims was installed near the memorial for the victims of the attack in Jan Palach Square.
+On 21 September 2025, a plaque with carved names of the victims was installed near the memorial for the victims of the attack in Jan Palach Square.